-St. Luke’s Episcopal Health System (SLEHS) has a unique commitment to patient care.
+St. Luke’s Health System (SLHS) has a unique commitment to patient care.
 As a faith-based, non-profit organization, St. Luke's believes that true healing involves the body, mind and spirit.
-It has been providing Faithful, Loving Care® to Houstonians for almost five decades from its location in the heart of the Texas Medical Center, the largest medical campus in the world.
-Founded in 1954 by the Episcopal Diocese of Texas, today SLEHS is a comprehensive health system that contributes to enhancing community health by delivering superior value in high-quality, cost effective care for Houston’s diverse community.
-The system is anchored by the 718-bed St. Luke's Episcopal Hospital (SLEH), located on the Texas Medical Center campus and has grown to include St. Luke’s The Woodlands Hospital; St. Luke’s Sugar Land Hospital; St. Luke’s Lakeside Hospital; St. Luke's Hospital at The Vintage; St. Luke's Patients Medical Center; St. Luke's Episcopal Health Charities, a charity devoted to assessing and enhancing community health, especially among the underserved.
+It has been providing Faithful, Loving Care® to Houstonians for almost six decades from its location in the heart of the Texas Medical Center, the largest medical campus in the world.
+Founded in 1954 by the Episcopal Diocese of Texas, today SLHS is a comprehensive health system that contributes to enhancing community health by delivering superior value in high-quality, cost effective care for Houston’s diverse community.
+The System is anchored by the 718-bed St. Luke's Medical Center (SLMC), located on the Texas Medical Center campus and has grown to include St. Luke’s The Woodlands Hospital; St. Luke’s Sugar Land Hospital; St. Luke’s Lakeside Hospital; St. Luke's Hospital at The Vintage; St. Luke's Patients Medical Center; St. Luke's Episcopal Health Charities, a charity devoted to assessing and enhancing community health, especially among the underserved.

 - St. Luke’s The Woodlands Hospital opened 60 new beds in 2008

 - Three Community Emergency Centers were opened in 2008/2009

 - A joint venture with MD Anderson Cancer Center, the nation’s top ranked cancer hospital, is expanding at two locations in 2009.